GeneTree stable ID in Compara

 This is a generic description of the Stable ID mapping algorithm.
 We use it to track stable IDs from release to release, but we also use it to match Ensembl GeneTrees to TreeFam entries.

 The comparison requires a common namespace for the members used in both classifications.
 The algorithm then infers how the names of the classes in two different classifications are related.
+To compare the Gene-Trees, we use the ENSEMBL translation stable_ids.

 With respect to the two given classifications, we have three kinds of members: